themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 And the class has a method called `GetArea` that returns area of the shape.
 In this example it just returns `a * b` which is area of a rectangle.
 But what if requirements changes and now your shape interface needs to support both rectangular and circular areas.

-On first iteration, you declare a enum to specify shape type and use it to calculate area from provided values.
+On first iteration, you declare an enum to specify shape type and use it to calculate area from provided values.

 ```csharp
 enum ShapeType { Rectangle, Circle }